justinharris14/ByBetterCode/PAYMENT_REMINDERS_IMPLEMENTATION.md

 ## Testing Checklist:
 - [ ] Parent can view payment reminders on dashboard
 - [ ] Parent can access full payments screen
-- [ ] Parent can make payments via Stripe links
+- [ ] Parent can make tuition payments via Stripe link
 - [ ] Parent can view receipts for paid items
 - [ ] Parent can download receipts (mobile)
 - [ ] Admin can create new payment records